CCSU-CS417F17/teamone_button_state/README.md

 Update notes will be included in this ReadMe file for easy reference.

+**11/16/17 Update**
+- Corrected an error in which state changes in the concrete subclasses were not updating ButtonContext.buttonState for the singlePress methods.

 **11/15/17 Update**
 - Renamed StateTester class to StateDemo to more accurately indicate that this is a demonstration of how the provided State pattern can be implemented.
 - Changed ButtonContext.buttonState visibility to protected and removed redundant class variable ButtonAContext.buttonState.